MicrosoftDocs/microsoft-salescopilot-docs/articles/install-sales-copilot.md

 > - You may not be able to install Copilot for Sales if downloading add-ins is turned off for your organization.
 In this case, contact your administrator.
 > - If you are using the Dynamics 365 app for Outlook, you can consider switching to Copilot for Sales, as you can do much more with Copilot for Sales.
 More information: [Difference between Copilot for Sales and Dynamics 365 app for Outlook](#difference-between-copilot-for-sales-and-dynamics-365-app-for-outlook)

-### Install Copilot for Sales Outlook add-in from AppSource
+### Install Copilot for Sales Outlook from AppSource

 1. Sign in to [Microsoft AppSource](https://appsource.microsoft.com/home).